RoguePhoenix117/portfolio-template/SECURITY.md

 # Security Guide

-This document outlines the security measures implemented in the portfolio template and provides recommendations for keeping your website secure.
+This document outlines security measures in the portfolio template and provides recommendations for keeping your website secure.

 ## Built-in Security Features